 The Lewiston Sun Journal took on the impact of generational poverty made worse by the COVID-19 pandemic.
 Maine school systems with high poverty rates have long wrestled with student achievement.
 Editor Jennifer LaFleur worked with Reporter Lindsay Tice to detail what such inequities mean for schools and families, uncovering computer shortages, no broadband and lost learning caused by the pandemic that will have long-term impacts.
+She also worked with Reporter Steve Collins on the state’s need for better broadband coverage.
 Students from American University analyzed Maine education data and census data to identify schools in the region whose students performed worse than expected, even when factoring in poverty.
 The project also revealed the schools working to overcome challenges with ingenuity and imagination to make sure their students are educated.

 Editor: Jennifer LaFleur